TSCMC/TSCMC.github.io/areas/fmcity.md

 exclusively by Lacon's rail lines.
 The city is heavily influenced by Lacon, so much so that some people say that the city hall is just a Lacon subsidiary in disguise.<br>
-The city operates as an independent city-state, with its own legal system separate from other entities nearby. <br>
+The city is the capital city of the [United Cities of Leightonsy](united-cities-of-leightonsy). <br>
 The city is sometimes abbreviated as "FM City" or "F.M.
 City."<br>
 The name comes from Inabakumori's song of the same name, linked below.
 [![Link to Inabakumori's Floating Moonlight City](https://i.ytimg.com/vi/Jhw7Hum-eLw/hq720.jpg)](https://www.youtube.com/watch?v=Jhw7Hum-eLw)